TotallyInformation/node-red-contrib-uibvue/README.md

 # node-red-contrib-uibvue

+**DEPRECATED.
+Please see node-red-contrib-uibuilder which is a comprehensive and flexible tool for building user interfaces using any front-end library. **

 An extension to uibuilder that uses VueJS to help build user interfaces in conjunction with Node-RED.

 See the [GitHub WIKI](https://github.com/TotallyInformation/node-red-contrib-uibvue/wiki) for design information.